jonathanawesome/fed-demo/README.md

 ## Grafbase Federation Demo

-This monorepo contains a federated graph composed of Products and Reviews subgraphs.
+This monorepo contains a federated graph composed of Products, Reviews, and Users subgraphs.

 ### Get started